GD-1 and the Milky Way Starless Subhalos: Discussion and Conclusions

 The n-body simulations of GD-1 presented here use an evolving primary halo potential and an evolving subhalo population.
 The primary Milky Way halo grows in mass with time in accord with a cosmological simulation approximately matched to the Milky Way, but the model potential has a fixed triaxial shape, as is likely appropriate for an inner halo orbit.
 A population of subhalos is drawn from the same cosmological simulation and their orbits calculated in the primary potential.
 The subhalo masses are reduced with time to account for their evolution.
 The model potential allows individual streams, such as GD-1, to be evolved to their current locations in an evolving, cosmologically motivated potential.
 That is, it is designed to approximate the overall galactic scale, 30 kpc, potential and the small scale, 1 kpc, subhalos, but it does not account for the fraying of the ends of the stream caused by galactic scale merger activity that occurs in fully cosmological stream simulations.

-Dynamical modeling of progenitor globular clusters of mass $2\times 10^4 M_\odot$ and 5$\times 10^4 M_\odot$ in a Milky Way potential containing subhalos drawn from cosmological simulations of Milky Way-like galaxies leads to results with $\simeq 3\sigma$ significance and some stream membership uncertainties. \begin{itemize} \item The known dwarf galaxies do not provide any substantial heating to the GD-1 stream \citep{Bonaca19}, even for a stream age of 11 Gyr. \item There are insufficient dark subhalos in 7 keV warm dark matter (and any lower mass value) to heat the stream for stream ages of 11 Gyr or less. \item The CDM subhalo population for streams 9 Gyr and younger is insufficient to heat the stream. \item The evolving CDM subhalo population, which has about a factor of 5 more subhalos at early times, heats the GD-1 stream to the observed width and velocity spread for a cluster started at 3 Gyr and allowed to orbit to the current epoch, a total of about 11 Gyr. \item The best model for the velocities requires a progenitor star cluster of mass $5\times 10^4 M_\odot$.
+Dynamical modeling of progenitor globular clusters of mass $2\times 10^4 M_\odot$ and 5$\times 10^4 M_\odot$ in a Milky Way potential containing subhalos drawn from cosmological simulations of Milky Way-like galaxies leads to results with $\simeq 3\sigma$ significance and some stream membership uncertainties.
+The known dwarf galaxies do not provide any substantial heating to the GD-1 stream \citep{Bonaca19}, even for a stream age of 11 Gyr.
+There are insufficient dark subhalos in 7 keV warm dark matter (and any lower mass value) to heat the stream for stream ages of 11 Gyr or less for the same orbital parameters as the CDM models.
+A wider range of models should be examined.
+The CDM subhalo population for streams 9 Gyr and younger is insufficient to heat the stream.
+The evolving CDM subhalo population, which has about a factor of 5 more subhalos at early times, heats the GD-1 stream to the observed width and velocity spread for a cluster started at 3 Gyr and allowed to orbit to the current epoch, a total of about 11 Gyr.
+The best model for the velocity width of GD-1 requires a progenitor star cluster of mass $5\times 10^4 M_\odot$.
 About 60\% of its stars are dispersed over a wider stream around the galaxy, leaving about $2\times 10^4 M_\odot$ in the visible high galactic latitude stream.
-The potential model does not accurately predict the dispersal of the ends of the stream as seen in the cosmological stream simulations. \end{itemize} The models show increasing density variations along the stream that correlates with the rise in the velocity spread in the stream.
+The evolving potential model does not accurately predict the dispersal of the ends of the stream that are seen in the cosmological stream n-body simulations.

+The models have density variations along their streams that correlate with the rise in the velocity spread in the stream.
 The current data has significant sampling variations and is not well suited for comparison to the stream density variation models.
 The model density variations appear similar to those of Figure~3 of \citep{Tavangar25}.